Work, volunteering and mental illness

 • If you need a change of job or role.

-• Any reasonable adjustments you want to ask your employer about – see the section further down this page for more information.
+• Any reasonable adjustments you want to ask your employer about – see further down this page for more information.

 • How work affects other areas of your life.
 This might be looking after your children or having time to do things you enjoy.
 This is known as ‘work – life balance’.